IOWA TAX RESPONSIBILITIES OF MILITARY PERSONNEL

 - Performing other acts described in the Department’s rules

-In general, the additional time period for filing state returns and performing other acts is 180 days.
+In general, the additional time period for filing state returns and performing other acts is 180 days after the person leaves the combat zone or hazardous duty area.